 We are currently in the second stage of Phase-Down, which further reduces the amount of refrigerants available – from 63 percent to 45 percent of the original amount.
 This also contributes to the shortage of environmentally harmful refrigerants.
 This means that refrigerant manufacturers and importers put a predefined amount of HFCs into circulation.
 By 2030, 21 percent of the original 100 percent available HFC refrigerants will remain available.
 Therefore, the goal is to use a refrigerant with a low relative global warming potential (GWP).
 In accordance with the Phase-Down, refrigerants are considered sustainable if they have a GWP value < 400.

 Chlorofluorocarbons (CFCs) have been banned as refrigerants for 30 years because these greenhouse gases destroy the earth’s ozone layer.
 As an alternative, chlorine-free fluorinated and partially fluorinated hydrocarbons (FCs and HFCs, respectively), known as F-gases, have been used instead of CFCs.
 Although they do not have a negative effect on the ozone layer, they have a much more damaging effect on the climate than the same amount of CO2.

 Under the Kyoto Protocol, the European Union and the United Nations aim to gradually reduce the highly polluting fluorinated greenhouse gases by 80 percent by 2030.
 These targets are set out in the EU F-Gas regulation (Regulation (EU) No. 517/2014).

 Withepaper on phase-down refrigerant (German)

-For detailed information, we’ve created a free whitepaper.
-You are going to learn:
+For more detailed information, we’ve created a free whitepaper.
+You will find out:

-- Background and opportunities of the F-gases regulation
+- Background and opportunities of the F-Gas regulation

 - What to look for when choosing a refrigerant

-- What to consider when converting the system
+- Tips on what to consider when converting systems